British Rail Class 93: Specification

 The Class 93 locomotive is a derivative of the Class 88 electro-diesel and Class 68 diesel locomotives, both of which were built by Stadler.
 As with Class 88 locomotives, Class 93s are designed as fast freight locomotives that use electric power while under the wires, but that are also capable of self-powered operations.
 However, improving upon Class 88s – which when running in diesel mode produce a maximum of 710 kW, and are thus mostly limited to 'last mile' operations – the Class 93 design includes both a 900 kW diesel engine and a 400 kW set of rechargeable battery packs.
 The diesel engine is a turbocharged 12-cylinder Caterpillar C32, which conforms with the EU's Stage V emissions standards.

 The battery packs use lithium-titanium oxide chemistry and will have a liquid cooling solution, enabling rapid charge and discharge.
 The battery packs can be charged either from the overhead AC supply via the onboard transformer, by the diesel engine when the full output is not needed for traction, or by using power reclaimed during regenerative braking.
 As the battery packs are carried in the space used on Class 88 locomotives for the rheostatic brake resistor grids, Class 93s will not be equipped with rheostatic braking.
 Instead, they will use regenerative braking, when the batteries can accept charge, and/or friction braking.

 The Class 93 will have a top speed of 110 mph, and have a maximum of 1300 kW of usable power when running in "hybrid" diesel mode with battery boost.
 The batteries have a capacity of 80 kWh, sufficient for ten minutes of boost.
 They can also be used to supply standalone traction power.

 Proposed use

 ROG intends to pair the locomotive with a new generation of freight wagons that would run at a maximum speed of 100 mph, comparable to that of contemporary passenger trains.
 Trains formed of such wagons would be easier to insert into timetables around and between existing passenger trains, increasing flexibility and potentially creating capacity for more freight trains on the national network.
+On 10 February 2026, DB Cargo trialled a Class 93 locomotive on an intermodal working from Seaforth to Mossend.

 In addition to freight, the Class 93 has also been designed to accommodate the haulage of passenger stock, including a variable-height Dellner coupling and a three-step Westcode brake in addition to its conventional two-pipe air brake.